chobolife/study_english/songs/Sing_2/02_Let's Go Crazy.md

 - When we do
 - What's it all for?
 (What's it all for?)
 - Better live now
-- Before the grim reaper comes knockin' on your door, tell me
+- Before the Grim Reaper comes knockin' on your door, tell me
 ***
 - Are we gonna let the elevator bring us down?
 - Oh, no, let's go!